nikumar1206/daily_projects/w2d1/README.md

 Some students can still be confused on `self` - use debuggers to remind students they exist and show off what `self` is at every point.
 Ask students what `self` refers to whenever we encounter it in the solutions code.

-Projects did not include class variables like the homework did, so students may have questions there.
+Projects did not include class methods like the homework did, so students may have questions there.
 We can remind students that the `Dog::whos_louder` example from the notes works just as well in today's project:

 ```rb
 class Dog